 Screen protector friendly

-These S20 aramid cases are compatible with all kinds of screen protectors and they do not interfere with Wi-Fi, GPS or cellular signals.
+PITAKA's magnetic phone cases are compatible with all kinds of screen protectors and they do not interfere with Wi-Fi, GPS or cellular signals.

 Thinking About Upgrading To A Bigger Phone?